As Seattle Wrongful Termination Lawyer, I Help Clients Fired Due to Illegal Discrimination and Other Protected Reasons

 Were You Wrongfully Terminated?
 Call Me At (206) 324-8969 Today

-If believe that you have been wrongfully terminated due to discrimination, retaliation, or as the result of another legally-protected classification or action, please call us so that we may learn about your case.
-If we believe we can help, we can set up a consultation to advise you as to whether we believe that your termination likely was in violation of state and/or federal law, and the right and options that you may have in seeking compensation and corrective action, such as getting your job back.
+If you believe that you have been wrongfully terminated due to discrimination, retaliation, or as the result of another legally-protected classification or action, please call me so that I may learn about your case.
+If I believe I can help, I can set up a consultation to advise you as to whether I believe that your termination likely was in violation of state and/or federal law, and the right and options that you may have in seeking compensation and corrective action, such as getting your job back.

-We are available to represent clients throughout Washington in wrongful termination cases.
-As employment lawyers with decades of experience, we help clients who have suffered from wrongful termination, and seek for them monetary compensation for wrongful termination, such as loss of wages and fringe benefits, emotional distress damages, and in some cases attorneys’ fees.
+I am available to represent clients throughout Washington in wrongful termination cases.
+As an employment lawyer with decades of experience, I help clients who have suffered from wrongful termination, and seek for them monetary compensation for wrongful termination, such as loss of wages and fringe benefits, emotional distress damages, and in some cases attorneys’ fees.